daoane/epos-multidisciplinary-service-integration/README.md

-# epos-multidisciplinary-service-integration
+# EPOS_service_integration
-This repository contains a Jupyter notebook that demonstrates multidisciplinary interaction with diverse EPOS data services, data integration and simple visualisation, using data from TCS Geological Information and Modelling, GNSS data, and Seismology.
+This repository contains a Jupyter Notebook with documentation for demonstrating multidisciplinary interaction with diverse EPOS data services, data integration and simple visualisation.
+The notebook uses data from TCS Geological Information and Modelling, GNSS data, and Seismology, and some data that is loaded from other sources.
+To get started, follow the steps explained in the HTML-documentation.
+The only file that you need to copy to your working directory is the notebook.